plrguez/fuse-od-source/Platform/readme.txt

 Examples where the virtual keyboard it's appearing are: 'Enter name' for save dialogs, Debugger, Poke Finder, Poke Memory.

-    `Cursor`
-    Move
+  `Cursor`   Move to select keys

-    `A`
-    Press the selected key
+  `A`        Press the selected key

-    `X`
-    Change the keyboard mode between upper and lower case and some additional characters
+  `X`        Change the keyboard mode between upper and lower case and some additional characters `Y`        Delete previous character

-    `Y`
-    Delete previous character

-    `B`
-    Cancel and exit to previous option in menu
+  `B`        Cancel and exit to previous option in menu

   Confirm input
-    To confirm press 'En' key at virtual Keyboard
+             To confirm the input press 'En' key at virtual Keyboard

 |For the 'Enter the name' in save dialogs the last loaded filename without the extension is proposed.